-Plan for more than the minimum

-required square footage.
+Plan for more than the minimum required square footage.

-toddlers.
-Make sure that your architect understands the difference between your gross square feet and usable square feet needs.
-When the room is measured for licensing purposes, many things are likely to be subtracted from your totals, such as the floor area occupied by cubbies, changing areas, storage units, sinks, and other bulky items.
+the room is measured for licensing purposes, many things are likely to be subtracted from your totals, such as the floor area occupied by cubbies, changing areas, storage units, sinks, and other bulky items.
 Planning for more than the required square footage will help ensure that you end up with the amount of space you need.

-Classroom characteristics.
-In

-addition to thinking about the number of children who will be served in each classroom, you also need to specify the types of features you would like to have in each classroom, including:
+- Classroom characteristics.
+In addition to thinking about the number of children who will be served in each classroom, you also need to specify the types of features you would like to have in each classroom, including:

 - Children's bathrooms, where they are located, important characteristics, etc.

 - Changing areas

 - Windows

 - Access to outdoors

 - Types of flooring

 - Types of lighting

 - Built-in features, such as counters, cabinetry for storage, etc.